Applying for Student Loans

 Complete your FAFSA on the Web and use the IRS Data Retrieval Tool (DRT) after January 1 as soon as possible (CMC school code: 00450600).
 The priority date for applying for financial assistance for the 2014-2015 academic year is March 31, 2014.
 A Personal Identification Number (PIN) will be issued to you when you complete the FAFSA and will serve as your signature.
 If you are a dependent, your parent will also be assigned a PIN.

 Within 5 to 7 days the Department of Education will send to you a Student Aid Report (SAR), which includes your Expected Family Contribution (EFC).
 If you provide your email address, you’ll receive an email with a link to your online SAR.

-► The financial aid office will use the information received from the processing agent to construct your Financial Aid Package.
-This package will be explained in the Award Notification you receive via email to your CMC issued email address (access CMC Portal to sign in to your email here).
+The financial aid office will use the information received from the processing agent to construct your Financial Aid Package.
+This package will be explained in the Award Notification you receive via email to your CMC issued email address (go to Basecamp to access student email).
 Now would also be a good time to set-up your username and password and “access” your CMC WebAdvisor.
 Online instructions are located at the top of the WebAdvisor page.

 Check with CMC by signing in to your WebAdvisor account to determine whether there is any missing information, or any other forms you need to complete.

 You must respond to the Award Notification immediately to notify CMC (through WebAdvisor) that you accept all, part, or none of the Financial Aid Package offered.